Skarsnik/QUsb2snes/README.md

 ## Developers

-Look at the [docs/Protocol.md](docs/Protocol.md) file to have a detailed view of the command of websocket protocol.
+Look at the [docs/Protocol.md](docs/Protocol.md) file to have a detailed view of the commands of websocket protocol.

 ## Licence